Oakley Logo

 Oakley LogoOakley Logo PNG

-The world of the brand conveys the Oakley logo very accurately.
-After all, this company produces sportswear and glasses for athletes and lovers of an active lifestyle.
-A hint of this type of accessory is a rounded “O” sign.
-Its elongated oval shape clearly echoes the glasses, or rather, the lenses.
+The Oakley logo very accurately conveys the brand world.
+After all, this company produces sports clothing and glasses for athletes and active lifestyle enthusiasts.
+A hint of such an accessory is the round “O” sign.
+Its elongated oval shape clearly resonates with glasses or, more precisely, with lenses.

 Oakley: Brand overview